T

 restaurant

-Enjoy lunch with panoramic views of the island from this restaurant perched on the slopes of Haleakala.
-It's a perfect spot to warm up after the cold summit visit.
+Enjoy breakfast or lunch with panoramic views of the island.
+Located in Upcountry Maui, it's a perfect spot to refuel after the sunrise.

 4. Afternoon